PavithranChelliahpillai/PavithranChelliahpillai/README.md

 ## About me
 I'm Pavithran Chelliahpillai, a competitive programming enthusiast and a full stack developer.
 One of the things I enjoy most is web scraping to do things better than a human or simplifying tasks.
 Feel free to check my repos for something interesting!
 I am also an avid competitive programmer and I program in C++.
-Take a look at my competitive programming solutions on DMOJ, or check my DMOJ accounts (yes, that's plural) directly here: <br>
+Take a look at my competitive programming solutions in my competitive programming repo, or check my DMOJ accounts (yes, that's plural) directly here: <br>
 <p align="center">https://dmoj.ca/user/poly14/solved &nbsp &nbsp &nbsp https://dmoj.ca/user/pCode14/solved</p>